mathewsageorge/NFCAMS-TEACHER-DASHBOARD/README.md

 - **Messaging**: Send messages to students and parents.
 - **Low Attendance Alerts**: Notify students with low attendance via email.
 - **User Authentication**: Secure login for teachers.
+- **NFC Tag Integration**: Teachers can use NFC tags to quickly mark student attendance by tapping the tags.
+- **Dynamic Subject Selection**: The system allows teachers to select subjects based on the teacher's profile, ensuring accurate attendance tracking.
+- **Class Management**: Teachers can start classes, increment class counts, and receive absence notifications for students who are marked absent.
+- **Email Notifications**: Absentees are automatically notified via email, providing a seamless communication channel.
+- **Database Integration**: Utilizes MongoDB for storing attendance records and class information securely.
+- **User-Friendly Interface**: The web interface offers an intuitive design for easy navigation and interaction.

 ## Installation